plone/training/javascript/development-process.rst

 Code Style
 ==========

-Together with `plone.api <https://github.com/plone/plone.api>`_
-we developed `code style guidelines <https://github.com/plone/plone.api/blob/master/docs/contribute/conventions.rst>`_, which we are enforcing now for core Plone development.
+Together with `plone.api <https://github.com/plone/plone.api>`_ we developed `code style guidelines <https://github.com/plone/plone.api/blob/master/docs/contribute/conventions.rst>`_, which we are enforcing now for core Plone development.

 This makes code so much more readable.

-It currently doesn't cover JavaScript code guidelines, but those were considered when Mockup was developed.
+It currently does not cover JavaScript code guidelines, but those were considered when Mockup was developed.

-And luckily, similar to PEP 8 and the associated tooling (:program:`pep8`, :program:`pyflakes`, :program:`flake8`),
-JavaScript also has some guidelines - not official, but well respected.
+And luckily, similar to PEP 8 and the associated tooling (:program:`pep8`, :program:`pyflakes`, :program:`flake8`), JavaScript also has some guidelines - not official, but well respected.

 `Douglas Crockford <http://crockford.com/javascript/>`_ - besides of specifying the JSON standard - wrote the well known book "JavaScript the good parts".

 Out of that he developed the code linter `JSLint <http://www.jslint.com/>`_.

 Because this one was too strict, some other people wrote `JSHint <https://jshint.com/>`_.

 Mockup uses JSHint with the following `.jshintrc configuration file <https://github.com/plone/mockup/blob/master/mockup/.jshintrc>`_: